superstes/growautomation/docs/source/device/input.rst

 Implementation
 --------------

-This ia a analogue sensor.
+This ia an analogue sensor.

 You need to connect it via a :ref:`connection-device <device-connection>` .